Tomskaya Pisanitsa Museum

-The Tomskaya Pisanitsa Museum is an open-air museum located some 50 km north-west of Kemerovo on the right bank of the Tom River in Western Siberia, Russia.
+The Tomskaya Pisanitsa Museum is a museum reserve (a type of an open-air museum) located some 50 km north-west of Kemerovo on the right bank of the Tom River in Western Siberia, Russia.
 It is famous for its 280 petroglyphs dating from 4000–1000 BC.
 The exhibition also includes reconstructions of ancient dwellings as well as some later cultural artefacts pertaining to the Shors people.

 About the museum-preserve "Tomskaya Pisanitsa"

 In 2008 historical, cultural and natural museum-preserve "Tomskaya Pisanitsa" celebrated the 20-year anniversary.
 This unique museum was founded in accordance with the Resolution of the Council of Ministers of Russian Federation of February 16, 1988.
 But it took efforts of dozens of people, who devoted their life to study and protection of the world-famous primitive skill monument in different times, for this solution to take place.

 Rock with the drawings of ancient people on the Tom River bank was opened at the turn of the 16th century.
 This rock has been attracting the attention of researchers through the ages.

 The descriptions of the rock are contained in the works of well-known scholars and travellers from the 17th, 18th and 19th centuries: Stralenberg, Miller, Spasskiy and many others.
 In the middle of 20th century the Soviet researchers Okladnikov, Martynov, Bobrov, Borodkin, Bigler continued the study of Tomsk petroglyphs.

 The completing stage of these long-term investigations is the work of A. P. Okladnikov and A.I.
 Martynov "The treasures of Tomsk Pisanitsy" (1972), and also articles in academic periodicals in the USSR and abroad.
 Science did its part, scientists helped contemporaries to understand the sense of life and the world view of ancient people, but they could not protect this monument from the natural destruction and from the vandals.

 The group of scientists, teachers and students under the guidance of professor A. I. Martynov constituted the unique rock saving staff.
 Thanks to these people, the first restoration of monument was carried out, the famous stairs, which is today the main descent to the rock, were built, a public awareness campaign by publications, by radio and telecasts was launched, first excursions were organized.